 Develop Critical Thinkers

-Help your students develop their critical thinking skills so they can research and learn on their own when they have a question.
+When teaching split grade classes, help your students develop their critical thinking skills so they can research and learn on their own when they have a question.

 Have Fast Finisher Activities

-If students are stuck or have completed their work, and are unsure of their next steps, this can create a classroom management issue.
+If students are stuck or have completed their work and are unsure of their next steps, this can create a classroom management issue.
 Have a list of quiet activities that students can complete if you are not available: silent reading, Sudoku, video playlists, art sketchbook drawings, etc.